-You can also rename a Pattern in the Arranger by using any Clip referencing it:
+You can also rename a Pattern in the Arranger via any Clip referencing this Pattern:

-1. Double-click any Clip referencing the Pattern you want to rename.
+1. Double-click any Clip referencing the Pattern you want to name.
 The Clip turns to a text field and waits for your input.

 - 2. Type a name and press [Enter] on your computer keyboard to confirm. - → The Pattern is renamed.
 All Clips referencing this Pattern will mirror the new Pattern name.